cdnjs/logs/README.md

 ## License

-Each library is released under its own license.
+Each library hosted on cdnjs is released under its own license.
 This cdnjs repository is published under [MIT license](LICENSE).